Iloke-Alusala/Dark-Diary/README.md

 1. Copy the contents of the `pubspec.yaml` file into your project's `pubspec.yaml`.
 2. Update the dependencies and assets sections according to your project's needs.
-3. Run `flutter pub get` in your project directory to install the dependencies listed in the `pubspec.yaml` file.</code> |
+3. Run `flutter pub get` in your project directory to install the dependencies listed in the `pubspec.yaml` file. |

 </details>